brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 You may have to refresh a few times, but you should see your ECS Service starting 4 tasks, then registering 4 EC2 Instances in the ELB, and finally, reaching a "steady state", which means the deployment has completed.
-That means you have 4 Docker containers running on 4 Docker instances and an ELB distributing load between them.
-To test it out, click on your ELB (the events tab should make the ELB's name, "ecs-load-balancer" a clickable link) to go to the EC2 Console and copy its DNS Name:
+That means you now have 4 Docker containers running on 4 EC2 Instances and an ELB distributing load between them.
+To test it out, click on your ELB (the Events tab should make the ELB's name, "ecs-load-balancer" a clickable link) to go to the EC2 Console and copy its DNS Name: